Species to look out for

 Find out more about butterfly recording in Hampshire and the Isle of Wight

-Join the Hampshire and Isle of Wight Branch on a walk at this National Trust site to see Glanville Fritillary, Wall, Green Hairstreak and Small Blue butterflies.
+Join the Hants and Isle of Wight Branch at this Natural England site which is a National Nature Reserve (NNR).
+We are aiming to see early Dark Green Fritillary, Small Heath, Brown Argus and Green Hairstreak butterflies.